cite that the Western Saharan is a natural part of its kingdom whilst the

 There are a total of 102,000 Sahrawi refugees out of the Western Sahara's total population of 507,160

-living in these camps at Tindouf (left), Algeria, (a further 20,000 refugees live in
+living in these camps at Tindouf (right), Algeria, (a further 20,000 refugees live in

 Mauritania) located in the Sahara Desert where temperatures often soar above 50 degrees